metablaster/WindowsFirewallRuleset/README.md

     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
     ```

+    You will be prompted to accept execution policy change, type `Y` and press enter to accept.\
+    For more information visit link given in the console description.

 7. Now if you don't have PowerShell context menu then move to C root drive by executing following 2
 lines, this is where you extracted your downloaded zip file: